yackx/weird-gpt/README.md

 ## Gist

 A Python Streamlit web app for OpenAI ChatGPT experiments.
 In some cases, a CLI is also available.

-- **Weird assistants**: chatbots with tweaked prompts, some serious and some not.
+- **Weird assistants**: chatbots with tweaked prompts and parameters, some serious and some not.
 - **Images**: create (and edit) images.
 - **Moderation**: detect inputs that violate OpenAI rules (included in the weird assistants).

+Try out: Cynical Philosopher, Overly Attached Girlfriend and Medical Doctor.
+With the M.D., ChatGPT protections will eventually be triggered despite a carefully crafted prompt.

 ## Stack